Bleu des Causses: Milk production

-The manufacturing and ripening of cheese
+Manufacture and ripening

 Cheese making can be done in all of the defined area.
 Cow's milk, specifically, is whole and full of rennet.
-The operation takes place with hot milk (30 to 33 °C) at the same time as the seeding of spores from the Penicillium roqueforti mushroom, the mold responsible for the blue forms.
+The operation takes place with hot milk (30 to 33 °C or 86 to 91.4 °F) at the same time as the seeding of spores from the Penicillium roqueforti fungus, the mold responsible for the blue forms.
 These spores are from selected strains in the refining area.
 Under the action of the rennet, the milk coagulates.
 The curd is then sliced and then brewed.
 The grains are then become rounded and let out the whey.
 Draining can then be done on perforated molds.
 It is promoted by inverting the cheese.
 At demolding, the cheese is salted with dry salt (not soaking in brine).
 Work at the dairy then completes and the cheeses are shipped to the maturing cellar.

 Upon arriving at the maturing cellar, the cheeses are then brushed or washed and wiped.
 They are then perforated: this operation promotes internal ventilation of the cheese and allows harmonious development of mold.
 The cheese is then stored on racks in cellars naturally temperature controlled by fleurine.
 Between production and refinement, preparation should take at least 70 days.
 Before selling, refrigeration is not part of the refinement.